The Best Accounting Software For 2019

 Xero offers three pricing plans ranging from $9/mo – $60/mo.
 Each step up in pricing increases the number of features and invoices you have access to.
 Each plan also has an unlimited number of users.
 The smallest plan is fairly limited with only five invoices and 20 bank transactions a month, but the larger plans can be good fits for mid to large-sized businesses.
 Read more about Xero’s pricing in our complete Xero review.

-Xero is chock full of features.
-With such in-depth features, the software does have a steep learning curve and takes a while to learn.
+Xero is chock-full of features.
+With such in-depth functionality, the software does have a steep learning curve and takes a while to learn.
 Xero offers invoicing, expense tracking, time tracking, and some of the best contact management out there.

 Xero’s feature set includes all of the accounting features you’d expect and more.
 The software has a strong chart of accounts, bank reconciliation, fixed asset management with built-in depreciation schedules, 55 reports, and true double-entry accounting.

 Here are a few more of our favorite Xero features:

 - Accounts payable

 - Print checks

 In addition, Xero works with over 700 integrations, including nearly 30 payment processing apps.

 Xero doesn’t offer phone support.
 In the past, Xero was quick to respond to emails, although in recent times their response times have taken a turn for the worse.
 However, Xero does have a lot of other business resources, including a comprehensive help center with hundreds of how-to articles.

 If you’re willing to put in the time to learn this software, Xero won’t let you down.
 With strong accounting, highly developed features, 700+ integrations, and unlimited users, the software is a great choice for medium to large businesses.
 Some small business may find the sheer depth of features to be more than they need and might want to consider a simpler, more affordable software.